ralight/mallocfail/README.md

 per failed memory allocation, which may have a small effect on performance - worth noting if this is critical to you.

+`MALLOCFAIL_FAIL_COUNT` - set to an integer > 0 to limit the number of failures that can occur in a run.
+Setting to 1 will ensure that only a single failure will happen per run.

 Performance Impact
 ------------------